openvinotoolkit/model_server/extras/ams_wrapper/README.md

 ### Classification models

 Classification models, in this category, give the results in softmax layer.
-This include a set of probabilities in classes defined for the model.
+This includes a set of probabilities in classes defined for the model.
 Each output of the model should have the shape `[1, C , ...]`.
-First dimension represent the batch size, which should be set to 1. `C` represent all classes defined in the model.
+First dimension represents the batch size, which should be set to 1. `C` represents all classes defined in the model.
 Remaining dimensions are ignored (if present, first index is used).

 Examples of such models are available in the [OpenVINO Model Zoo](https://docs.openvinotoolkit.org/2020.2/_models_intel_index.html).
-In OVMS docker image for LVA is included the following classification model:
+The following classification model is included in the OVMS docker image for LVA:
 * vehicle-attributes-recognition - [vehicle-attributes-recognition-barrier-0039](https://github.com/opencv/open_model_zoo/tree/master/models/intel/vehicle-attributes-recognition-barrier-0039)

 Model includes a configuration file in json format.
 See an example configuration file [here](../ams_models/vehicle_attributes_model.json)